planetfederal/workshops/workshops/suiteintro/doc/source/postgis/metatables.rst

 PostGIS metatables and views
 ============================

+.. todo:: Screenshots all don't need to be fixed, but show XP chrome.

 When our new PostGIS database was created via the ``template_postgis`` database, it received all all 700+ PostGIS functions, as well as one table (``spatial_ref_sys``) and two views (``geometry_columns`` and ``geography_columns``).

 spatial_ref_sys